tsamb/oink-tweeter/README.md

 If you want to be able to automatically reload code without stopping and starting your server, you can `gem install shotgun` and then run `shotgun appname.rb` instead.
 Shotgun will use your newly coded code anytime you make a web request, so you don't have to kill the server and restart it.

+## Setting up to interact with Twitter
+You'll need three things before you can use the Twitter API with your app:
+  1. The Twitter gem
+  2. "Consumer keys" to authorize your app
+  3. "Access tokens" to authorize you as a Twitter user

+### Installing and requiring the Twitter gem
+`gem install twitter` in your terminal to install the Twitter gem.
+Right under `require sinatra` in your app, also `require twitter`.
+This will give you access the the [Twitter gem](http://rdoc.info/gems/twitter) (and hence, the Twitter API) in your code.

+### Generating Twitter keys and tokens

+Go to [apps.twitter.com](apps.twitter.com) and sign in.
+Click on "Create New App" in the top right hand corner.
+Give your app a name, description and website (you can put a link to your Twitter account in here).
+Read and agree to the developer rules and click "Create your Twitter application".

+Click on the "Keys and Access Tokens" tab.
+Vlick on "modify app permissions" next to "Access Level", change this to "Read and Write" and save the settings.

+Go back to the "Keys and Access Tokens" tab, scroll to the bottom and click "Create my access token".
+The access token and secret are linked to your own personal Twitter account.
+Do not let these get out into the public, otherwise people may be able to hijack your account and tweet through your app as if they were you.
+If you accidentally push code containing these keys to a public location, ensure you revoke token access (on this same page) or regenerate the tokens.
+The same privacy rules apply for your consumer secret (for your app).